off-by-some/contrakit/docs/paper/axioms/axioms.md

 > *Contradiction lives in the structure of perspectives—not within perspectives themselves.*

 $K$ is invariant under outcome and context relabelings (permutations).

-**This is what enables multiple perspectives to exist.** No matter whether Nancy said "YES," Dylan "NO," and Tyler "BOTH", they all could be written as $(1,0,\tfrac12)$ without changing anything operational.
+Put differently—this is what enables multiple perspectives to exist.
+No matter whether Nancy said "YES," Dylan "NO," and Tyler "BOTH", they all could be written as $(1,0,\tfrac12)$ without changing anything operational.
 Only the *pattern of compatibility* matters.

+We show this to be fundamental.

 ```python
 # Test label invariance using the pre-defined lenticular behavior